hi coach Wayne,

 This is difficult to explain via e-mail... but the end result is that you BLOCK their FORWARDS direction and help them REDIRECT it upwards with your shoulder...

-even allowing a step or two for weaker students... and THEN implementing the arm/shoulder punch ...
+Lastly... they'll KICK more aggressively.. at FULL speed... even allowing a step or two for weaker students... and THEN implementing the arm/shoulder punch ...

-Coach Wayne is the Head Coach for the Savannah College of Art and Design Cheerleading team and Executive Coach of Olympic Gymnast Zuzana Sekerova.
-His articles, videos and books have been used by students and instructors world wide since 1991.
-Coach Wayne is available for in-gym instructor training and performance tumbling clinics throughout the year.
-For booking information, coaches/owners should call 912.398.8082.
-Students and parents should request coaches/owners to contact Coach Wayne.
+Coach Wayne was the Head Coach for the Savannah College of Art and Design Cheerleading team and Executive Coach of Olympic Gymnast Zuzana Sekerova.
+His articles, videos, and books have been used by students and instructors worldwide since 1991.
+Coach Wayne is available for tumbling instructor certification training.
+For booking information, coaches/owners should text or call 912.238.1747.